-- 1. At the back of the lock, remove the screw at the bottom of the lock housing and remove the cover. - 2.
-Pull out the battery pack and quickly replace all 4 batteries within 1 minute.
+- 1. On the inside housing, remove the two screws and detach the battery cover. - Pull out the battery pack and quickly replace all 4 batteries within 1 minute.
 For models with the sealed battery pack, simply unplug the old battery pack and plug in the new battery pack. - 3.
 If you do not hear the 3 beeps when power is reapplied, all programming and settings have been retained, and the lock is ready for use.
 Go to step 5. - 4.
 If you do hear 3 beeps when power is re-applied, do not press any keys for 15 seconds.
 After the 15 second period, the LED will flash red 6 times and 6 beeps will sound.
-Reset the clock using functions 38, 39 and 40. - 5.
-Replace the cover and tighten the screw.
+Reset the clock using DL-Windows or functions 38, 39 and 40. - 5.
+Replace the cover and tighten the screws.